 References and further reading

-You can find more about Traditional Chinese Herbal Medicine on our TCM Insights page
+You can find more about Traditional Chinese Herbal Medicine on our TCM herbalism page.

 - Ayurvedic Pharmacopoeia of India, Government of India, 2001, India